jigarbhoye04/MINeD-2025/README.md

 ## Overview

 This project focuses on **malware detection using machine learning** techniques.
 We analyze software based on API call-related attributes to classify it into one of six types.
-The goal is to detect malware effectively by leveraging advanced data processing and machine learning algorithms.
+The goal is to detect malware effectively by leveraging advanced data processing and machine learning algorithms .

 ## Data